onurpe/astro-paper/src/content/blog/where-to-grow-indoor-herbs-edibles.md

 ## Cool zones

-Some plants that are normally pollinated by insects are easier to grow on an outside windowsill where bees can still reach them.
-Other crops that hail from Mediterranean climes or areas with a cool winter need lower temperatures at this time of year to produce their fruits the following summer.
+A cool zone in a house typically refers to an area with lower temperatures compared to the rest of the house.
+Such zones are usually located away from direct sunlight and heat sources such as radiators, resulting in lower levels of heat and light.
+These zones can be ideal for growing specific types of plants that thrive in cooler temperatures and lower light conditions.
+For instance, certain plants that are typically pollinated by insects may grow better on an outside windowsill where bees can access them.
+Additionally, some crops that come from Mediterranean areas or regions with cool winters may require lower temperatures during the winter season to produce their fruits the following summer.

 ![Outside windowsill of an house for growing cool tolerant plants](/images/uploads/outside_view_of_a_house_windowsill-1-.jpg "Outside windowsill of an house for growing cool tolerant plants")